jpthiele/dealii-Wiki/Apple-ARM-M1-OSX.md

 cd candi
 ./candi.sh -j 8 --packages="hdf5 p4est trilinos dealii"
 ```
 Note: If you need additional dependencies, try them at your own risk.
-You might need to switch to the ``master`` candi branch (at least at the time this guide was written).
+Not all of them are working at this time.

 ## Why not gcc?